adrianmoya/es-docs.behat.org/en/cookbook/intercepting_the_redirections.rst

 Adding the Needed Steps
 -----------------------

-To intercept the redirections, you will need three new steps: one to enable the interception (allowing you to intercept only the useful request instead of the whole scenario), one to disable it, and one to follow the redirection manually when you are ready.
+To intercept the redirections, you will need Two new steps: one to enable the interception (allowing you to intercept the redirection for a step), and another one to follow the redirection manually when you are ready and disable the interception.

 A scenario using them will look like this:

 .. code-block:: gherkin

-    Given the redirections are intercepted
-    When I submit the form
+    When I submit the form without redirection
     # At this place, the redirection is not followed automatically
     # This allows using the profiler for this request
     Then I should receive an email
     # The redirection can then be followed manually
-    When I follow the redirection
+     And I should be redirected
-    # Reset to the normal behavior
+    # The driver uses the normal behavior again after this
-    Given the redirections are not intercepted

 Bootstrapping the Interception Steps:
 -------------------------------------